lenchv/stage-2/README.md

-# classroom
+# Classroom
-A proof of concept for the learning management system based on GitHub
+A proof of concept for the learning management system based on GitHub.